seneca-cyber/principi/README.md

 # principi
-`Governance as Code` - For Everyone.
+Governance as Code - For Everyone.

 ## Introduction

-Welcome to principi, the Cyber Security industry’s first `Governance as Code` (`GaC`) platform.
+Welcome to principi, the Cyber Security industry’s first Governance as Code (GaC) platform.

 ## What is principi?

 principi is derived from the Latin word `Principia`, which translates to "Principles" in English.
-It embodies the concept of `Governance as Code`, which involves using code to build, maintain, and audit business policies and their enforcement.
+It embodies the concept of Governance as Code, which involves using code to build, maintain, and audit business policies and their enforcement.

 ## Why principi?